No surgeons were available in Fort St. John B.C. from Dec. 22-Jan. 4; one patient found out the hard way

-Ravanelli, 46, lives in a farm about a 30-minute drive east of Fort.
+Ravanello, 46, lives on a farm about a 30-minute drive east of Fort.
 St. John.

 It turned out that his infected appendix needed removal, but no surgeons were available in Fort St. John, so he had to be flown south to Prince George for surgery.